JaharshKotha/Critviz/README.md

  <h5> How do I use the code in this repository : </h5>

  Using this library is as simple as it can get .
 Just download the entire package as a zip and place the directory as such in your project directory.
-Replace the data files mentioned in the data folder with your data and the scipt dynamically generates the visualization for your data.
+Replace the data files mentioned in the data folder with your data and the script dynamically generates the visualization for your data.